2100, Case Management Responsibilities

 2350 IPP Service Review

-The case manager is responsible for ongoing monitoring of:
+The case manager is responsible for the ongoing monitoring of:

-The case manager must meet with the individual or LAR in the individual's home, or other location if services are not primarily provided in the individual’s home, to review the IPC and update the IPP-A if needed.
-CMA Individual Program Plan (IPP) service reviews will occur in accordance with the schedule in Appendix X, IPP Service Summary/IPP Service Review Due Dates Chart, from the effective date of the most recent enrollment or renewal IPC.
-The fourth IPP service review of the IPC year is combined with the meeting of the SPT to develop a renewal IPC.
-The IPP-A and SPT notes will document the development of the renewal IPC using person-centered planning processes.
-The case manager must use Form 3595, IPP Service Review, to document the review of the services delivered to the individual since the ninth month IPP service review.
+The case manager must meet with the person or LAR in the person’s home or other location if services are not primarily provided in the person’s home to review the IPC and update the IPP-A if needed.
+CMA Individual Program Plan (IPP) service reviews must occur following the schedule in Appendix X, IPP Service Summary/IPP Service Review Due Dates Chart, from the effective date of the most recent enrollment or renewal IPC.
+The fourth IPP review may be held separately from the renewal SPT meeting.
+If the SPT meeting is held in person then it may be conducted simultaneously with the fourth quarterly IPP service review.
+The IPP-A and SPT notes will document the development of the renewal IPC with person-centered planning processes.
+The case manager must use Form 3595, IPP Service Review, to document the review of the services delivered to the person since the third quarter IPP service review.

-The purpose of meeting the individual or LAR in the setting where services are delivered is to allow the case manager to verify that services listed on the IPC are delivered as described in the Individual Program Plan (IPP).
-This function is best accomplished by the case manager observing CLASS services in the setting in which they are provided.
-Since most individuals receive CLASS services in the home setting, the IPP service reviews should occur in the location where the majority of services are delivered.
+Meeting the person or LAR in a setting where services are delivered allows the case manager to verify services listed on the IPC are delivered per the IPP.
+This function is best achieved by the case manager who observes CLASS services in the setting where they are provided.
+Since most persons receive CLASS services in the home setting, the IPP service reviews should occur in the location where the majority of services are delivered.

-During the IPP service review face-to-face contact with the individual, the case manager must complete Form 3595 to:
+During the IPP service review in-person contact with the person, the case manager must complete Form 3595 to:

-• review the services received as documented on the IPC;
+• review the services authorized as documented on the IPC;

-• document progress or lack of progress toward goals/objectives as identified on the IPP/IPC;
+• document progress or lack of progress toward goals and outcomes as identified on the IPP/IPC;

-• assess the individual's satisfaction with the provision of CLASS program services;
+• assess the person’s satisfaction with the provision of each CLASS Program services;

-• determine if the service backup plan was implemented and if it met the needs of the individual; and
+• determine if the service backup plan was implemented and if it met the person’s needs; and

-• identify any changes to the individual's needs to include any needed revisions to the service backup plan.
+• identify any changes to the person’s needs to include any needed revisions to the service backup plan.

-If an individual's IPC includes any nursing services or CFC PAS/HAB, and any of those services are not currently identified as requiring a service backup plan, the case manager must discuss with the individual or LAR whether any of those services may now be critical to the individual's health and safety.
-If the case manager and individual/LAR determines either service may now be critical to the individual's health and safety, the case manager must convene the SPT to discuss development of a service backup plan.
+If a person’s IPC includes any nursing services or CFC PAS/HAB, and either of those services are not currently identified as requiring a service backup plan, the case manager must discuss with the person or LAR if any of those services may now be critical to the person’s health and safety.
+If the case manager and person, LAR or both determine either service may now be critical to the person’s health and safety, the case manager must convene the SPT to discuss development of a service backup plan.

-The case manager must also ask the individual/LAR if a service backup plan was implemented during the most recent review period and discuss the implementation of the service backup plan with the individual/LAR to determine whether or not the plan was effective.
+The case manager must also ask the person, LAR or both if a service backup plan was implemented during the most recent review period and discuss the implementation of the service backup plan with the person, LAR or both to determine if the plan was effective.

 If the service backup plan was implemented and determined to be ineffective, the case manager must convene an SPT meeting to revise the service backup plan.

-If a change is requested by the individual during the IPP service review, the case manager is responsible for initiating any change(s) needed and convenes the SPT, as applicable within five business days after becoming aware that the individual's needs have changed.
+If the person requested a change during the IPP service review, the case manager must initiate any change(s) needed.
+The case manager convenes the SPT as applicable within five business days after becoming aware the person’s needs have changed.
 The case manager must also update the IPP-A.

 Form Resources